TobyLobster/StarshipCommand2022/README.md

 ## Final thoughts
 It is subjective of course, but I've always had a soft spot for Starship Command.
 It has unique elements that make it stand out from the herd.
 The explosions look great with a full particle system going on, with pieces rotating away.
 The way you can spray bullets around is very satisfying, and the physics are very believable.

-I believe the game now feels more dynamic and responsive, but still very controllable.
+I believe the game now feels more dynamic and responsive, but still controllable.
+Now I must be going, the frontiers of space need defending...

 TobyLobster